openshift/enhancements/enhancements/machine-api/control-plane.md

 ### Risks and Mitigations

 During horizontal scaling operations there are sensitive scenarios like scaling from 1 to 2.
-As soon as the Etcd API is notified of the new member the cluster loses quorum until that new member starts and joins the cluster.
-This must be still handled by the [Cluster Etcd Operator](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/cluster-etcd-operator.md#motivation) while the Control Plane controller should honour and short-circuit when it meets the Etcd unhealthiness criteria as described in the workflows above.
+As soon as the etcd API is notified of the new member the cluster loses quorum until that new member starts and joins the cluster.
+This must be still handled by the [Cluster etcd Operator](https://github.com/openshift/enhancements/blob/master/enhancements/etcd/cluster-etcd-operator.md#motivation) while the Control Plane controller should honour and short-circuit when it meets the etcd unhealthiness criteria as described in the workflows above.

 There are multiple components and operators involved in the lifecycle management of the Control Plane.
 This in addition to its complex nature makes it difficult to predict the holistic behaviour for failure scenarios.
 To mitigate risks the Control Plane controller will short-circuit preventing any scaling operation until its healthiness criteria is met again.